Taylor Raddysh: Playing career

 On March 18, 2022, the Lightning, looking to bolster their offense for an upcoming playoff run, traded Raddysh along with teammate Boris Katchouk and two first-round picks in 2023 and 2024 to the Chicago Blackhawks in exchange for forward Brandon Hagel and two fourth-round draft picks.
 Raddysh appeared in 21 games for Chicago to close out the 2021–22 NHL season, where he accrued 10 points.
 In his first full season with the Blackhawks, Raddysh tallied 37 points, including a team-high 20 goals during the 2022–23 NHL season.
 His most productive stint of the season came between March 8 through 14, where he recorded six goals and one assist over four games.

 Following a disappointing 2023–24 season in which he managed only five goals and nine assists for 14 points, Raddysh did not receive a qualifying offer from the Blackhawks and became a free agent.

 On July 1, 2024, Raddysh signed a one-year, $1 million contract with the Washington Capitals.
 As a fixture in the lineup amongst the Capitals bottom six forwards, Raddysh registered 7 goals and 27 points through 80 appearances in a successful season with Washington.

-At the conclusion of his contract, Raddysh left as a free agent and was signed to a two-year, $3 million contract with the New York Rangers on July 1, 2025.
+At the conclusion of his contract, Raddysh left as a free agent and signed a two-year, $3 million contract with the New York Rangers on July 1, 2025.